opd-ai/whisp/README.md

 - ✅ **Contact and message management systems** with full business logic
 - ✅ **Security framework** for encryption and authentication
 - ✅ **Cross-platform build system** for all target platforms
+- ✅ **GitHub Actions CI/CD** with automated testing, building, and releases
 - ✅ **File transfer system** with progress tracking and resumable downloads
 - ✅ **Voice message system** with recording, playbook, and waveform visualization
 - ✅ **Theme system** with light/dark/custom themes and system detection